 - a) The forward start shall be used. - b) The body shall remain substantially on the breast except while executing a turn. - c) The stroke requires that both arms simultaneously pull backward under the water, then simultaneously recover over the water (some part of each elbow must recover over the water). - d) The kick requires that both legs and feet move up and down simultaneously (dolphin kick).
 Scissors, alternating up and down (flutter kick), and breaststroke sweeping movements of the legs are not permitted.
 In addition, one or both feet may not be turned substantially outwards during the kick. - e) The swimmer may be completely submerged after the start, during the turn, and after each turn.
 During each length, the swimmer's head must break the water surface before reaching the far backstroke flags. - f) The turn requires a simultaneous touch with two hands, not necessarily on the same plane after which any manner of turn is permitted.
+The hands need not show a visible separation.
+If one hand is placed on top of the other, or if the fingers are intertwined, the turn is legal.
 Immediately after the feet leave the wall, the shoulders shall be at or past the vertical.
 In addition, prior to the first arm pull, the legal body position (body substantially on the breast) shall be regained. - g) The finish requires completion of the required distance and contact with the finish end with both hands simultaneously, not necessarily on the same plane, while the body remains substantially on the breast.